TatuLund/uikit-demo/README.md

 ## Notes

-* This is not a best practice example, just proof of concept
+* This is not a best practice example, just proof of concept how to build Java API for another frontend stack
-* You can't use Vaadin normal components fully, in order to keep the UI compatible with UIkit
+* You can't use all Vaadin normal components fully, in order to keep the UI compatible with UIkit, I would assume z-planes go differently with modals, notifications etc.
 * You will miss useful funcionality Vaadin provides normally with its own components
+* This is work in progress, I will probably re-package this as re-usable add-on library later

-## Runnoing the app
+## Running the app

 Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.